did-method-standardization/organization/mission_goals.md

 ### DIF Working Group with Joint Participation

-A new “DID Method Standardization” working group (WG) at the [Decentralized Identity Foundation (DIF)](https://identity.foundation/) will perform the following activities in support of Goals 1 and 3.
+A new “DID Method Standardization” working group (WG) at the [Decentralized Identity Foundation (DIF)](https://identity.foundation/), in collaboration with a number of organizations (listed below), will perform the following activities in support of Goals 1 and 3.

 1. Identify and standardize the initial set of DID methods
     * Identity methods of strategic value across 3 categories: (a) web-based method, (b) ephemeral method, (c) decentralized method